keizer619/release-notes/ballerina-release-notes-0.983.0.md

 # Overview to Ballerina 0.983.0

-This release consist of significant changes on the ballerina distribution.
-The name of the distribution has been changed from ballerina-platform to ballerina.
+This release consist of significant changes on the Ballerina distribution.
+The name of the distribution has been changed from ballerina-platform to Ballerina.
 The Composer is now removed from the distribution and functionalities of it is now included in the VSCode plugin.

 # Compatibility and Support